lenardsilvester/plantperfect/README.md

 # plantperfect.

 plantperfect is a project to put me to the test.
-I tried to make a website that has all the functions a E-Commerce website has.
+I tried to make a website that has all the functions a e-commerce website has.
 I also tried to challenge myself with the styling.

 ## A list of things that i need to fix.

-- Mobile support for images.
-(Proper scaling.)
+- Better mobile support (Hamburger menu, proper image scaling and proper text scaling).
 - Better security.

 ## Database connection.